heaven-music/heaven.giveaway.bot/README.md

 # Discord Poll Bot

-A simple Discord bot that creates polls using slash commands and emoji reactions.
+An open source simple Discord bot that creates polls using slash commands and emoji reactions.

 ## Features